Electrical Training Institute

 1. Your commitment and dedication to a very valuable career.

-6. A drug-free workforce.
 Pre-employment and continued drug testing is required.
-Despite the passage of Proposition 64, the ETI still considers marijuana an illegal drug as it continues to be illegal under federal law.
-Marijuana is still considered an illegal drug under ETI’s various Apprentice Policies, including its Substance Abuse Policy.
-Drug testing will continue to include testing for marijuana.
+Marijuana is considered an illegal drug under ETI's various Apprentice Policies, including its Substance Abuse Policy, as it continues to be illegal under federal law.
+Drug testing will continue to include testing for marijuana as well as other illegal drugs.
 If prior to Boot Camp or at Boot Camp you fail any drug test, you refuse to consent to any drug test, you do not have sufficient hair for the hair follicle test (hair must be one inch long or longer to test) or do not provide a sufficient sample of urine for the drug test, your conditional offer of entry into the apprenticeship program will be revoked, and you must wait at least six months to re-apply to the program by submitting a new application and following all subsequent application policies and procedures.

 Check ETI website for Application Information